BWStearns/faust_joins/README.md

 **Process Function**

-The `process_fn` is called on the result of the merge function when the `sufficiency_fn` returns `True`.
-It can return anything you want and that will also be the return value of the function created by `make_joining_func`, so if you want to do something with the resulting value outside of the joining logic then you can simply use `lambda x = x` as the `process_fn` and bind the result to a variable in the `async for` loop.
+The `process_fn` is an optional function that is called on the result of the merge function when the `sufficiency_fn` returns `True`.
+It can return anything you want and that will also be the return value of the function created by `make_joining_func`.
+If you don't provide a function the default is the identity function, so the overall joining function created by `make_joining_func` will be the thing that was returned by the merging function that `sufficiency_fn` returns `True` for.

-#### TODO
+#### Plans

-- make `process_fn` optional and make the default the identity function.
+- Maybe make some convenience functions for operations that seem common?
-- make merge function type `A -> (Optional B) -> B` so the merge function doesn't need to be able to handle the initial case.
+- If you have any then either open a github issue or ping BWStearns on the Faust slack.